scmacdon/AWSTracker/TagWorkflow/Readme.md

 ![AWS Tracking Application](images/pic1.png)

-After you execute the Lambda function, it automatically create tags and applies them to this digital asset, as shown in this illustration.
+After you execute the Lambda function, it automatically create tags based on the image and applies them to the digital asset, as shown in this illustration.

 ![AWS Tracking Application](images/pic2.png)